jnga/ReadableMail/README.md

 The installer was built using the free tool [Packages](http://s.sudre.free.fr/Software/Packages/about.html).

-To make a new .dmg file for release:
+To make a new .dmg file for release, run the installer/build.sh script with a version number.
+Example: ./build.sh 1.0

+Or, to build manually from within Packages:

 1. Open the .pkgproj file in Packages.

 2. Build the project in Packages.

-3. At the command line, run the createdmg.sh script with a version number.
+3. At the command line, run the installer/createdmg.sh script with a version number.
 Example: ./createdmg.sh 1.0